Theranostics 2018; 8(17):4765-4780. doi:10.7150/thno.25162

 Keywords: PET/MR, [18F]FDG-PET, hyperpolarized 13C-MRSI, DNP, diffusion-weighted imaging, multimodal imaging, NMR, spectroscopy

 The new paradigm in oncology is to tailor therapies for patient-specific phenotypes, which triggered the invention of powerful hybrid imaging modalities that address tumor biology in greater depth.
-PET/CT (position emission tomography/computed tomography) has become commercially available at the beginning of this century and is currently the work-horse in clinical routine for diagnosis, staging, monitoring of response to treatment and outcome prediction of cancer patients.
+PET/CT (positron emission tomography/computed tomography) has become commercially available at the beginning of this century and is currently the work-horse in clinical routine for diagnosis, staging, monitoring of response to treatment and outcome prediction of cancer patients.
 During the last decade, PET/MR has been introduced as a promising new hybrid modality that is potentially superior to PET/CT .
 This is mainly because MR has an excellent soft-tissue contrast that is not available with CT and delivers accurate high-resolution anatomical images close to CT resolution and without additional radiation exposure.
 Furthermore, it allows quantitative functional imaging (fMRI), diffusion-weighted imaging (DWI) and metabolic imaging with hyperpolarized 13C-labelled metabolites [2-5].

 One of the main hallmarks of tumors that can be addressed non-invasively with metabolic imaging is the Warburg effect [6, 7].
 Solid tumors consume abnormally high levels of glucose and catabolize it through inefficient glycolysis, which is an ubiquitous feature of tumors that malignant cells benefit from, e.g., through fast energy production .
 Pyruvate is the final product of glycolysis and the nexus of the entire metabolic network.
 Even under normoxic conditions, it is mainly reduced to lactate by fermentation rather than oxidized [9-13].